 When Animal Crossing: New Horizons launched, Nintendo’s fortunate timing did not go unnoticed.
 For many, the relaxed pace and adorable aesthetic of their individual island paradises seemed the perfect thing to deal with the ongoing stress of a global pandemic.
-That was perfectly understandable, but as March, April, and then May all blurred into one, I found myself looking for something a little different.
+That was perfectly understandable, but as the months began to blur into one, I found myself looking for something a little different.

 The Doom reboots have never shied away from what made the original games such enduring successes.
 Both Doom Eternal and its 2016 predecessor take a spectacle first, experience later approach; impossibly fast, deafeningly loud, so full of the old ultraviolence that you’re swept from encounter to encounter so quickly that there’s barely any time to think, until the viscera settles and you can work out where to go next.
 My heartrate spiked at the first loading screen and didn’t seem to fall again until I turned the game off a couple of hours later.
 I hadn’t left my seat, but I felt physically worn out, trying to catch what felt like the first full, deep breath I’d had in hours.